 Making the Pumpkin Patch Cookie Cups

-Then, I unwrapped the cookie dough cut it into six rounds.
-I cut each of the six rounds into four pieces.
+- Then, I unwrapped the cookie dough and cut it into six rounds.
+Finally, I cut each of the six rounds into four pieces.

-Next, I dropped the pieces of cookie dough into the cups of the prepared mini-muffin pan.
+- Next, I dropped the cookie dough pieces into the prepared mini-muffin pan cups.

-After 15 minutes, the cookie were puffy and golden brown.
-When I removed the pan from the oven, I immediately pressed a Reese’s Miniature into the center of each of the cookies to form the cups.
+- After 15 minutes, the cookies were puffy and golden brown.
+When I removed the pan from the oven, I immediately pressed a Reese's Miniature into the center of each cookie to form the cups.

-For the finishing touch, I topped each of the cookie cups with a candy pumpkin!
+- For finishing touches, I topped each cookie cup with a candy pumpkin!

 How cute are these?